 [note: this post was written in 2014, before the completion of the long barrow.]

 Despite the fact that we have in effect left this blog on its own like a kitten at a rubbish tip (or dump, if you prefer), it has somehow matured to the ripe age of four hundred posts.
 To celebrate all of those magnificent and ridiculous Stonehenge replicas, what have we chosen to feature?
 A new Sconehenge?
-The long-awaited Space Station replica? (we wish!), a Stonehenge replica owned by Angelina Jolie or Justin Bieber? (please, no!)?
+The long-awaited Space Station replica? (we wish!), a Stonehenge replica owned by some fabulous celebrity?
 Absolutely not.
-Instead we are featuring something that not only is not at all a Stonehenge, but is also not actually a replica.
+Instead we are featuring something that not only is not at all a Stonehenge, but is only sort of a replica.
 BECAUSE IT’S OUR BLOG AND WE CAN DO WHAT WE WANT!!!

 Clonehenge: What made you decide to build the long barrow?
 Was there a moment of inspiration, or was this in the back of your mind for a long time?

 Tim Daw: It was a moment of inspiration that brought together various long cogitated thoughts; it would be nice to build a barrow for myself, lots of people need a place for cremated urns that is a bit special and has a spiritual quality which is hard to find elsewhere, somewhere to revisit and remember; WOW! this is a great spot.

 Clonehenge: How would you say your long term knowledge of Stonehenge and the nearby landscape of Wiltshire’s distant past informed your inspiration and decisions about the long barrow, its purpose and construction?

 Tim Daw: I think it made me want to make it authentic and real but not a copy or pastiche.
 Using ancient techniques but not bound by play acting reconstruction.
 And making it worthy to be alongside the other monuments in the area.